JereKuusela/valheim-expand_world/publish/README.md

 ## Minimap

 The minimap size must be manually changed because there are two different settings.
-Both of the settings increase the minimap size but have a different drawback.
-"Minimap size" significantly increases the minimap generation time while "Minimap pixel size" makes the minimap less detailed.
+Both of the settings increase the minimap size but have a different drawback. `Minimap size` significantly increases the minimap generation time while `Minimap pixel size` makes the minimap less detailed.

 Recommended settings:
 - 20000 radius: 2 size, 1 pixel.